 - 7.20 As indicated above, the 2019 Housing Needs Assessment (HNA) highlighted severe affordability pressures which make it very difficult for local people on average incomes to find housing and stay within their local community.
 The greatest identified need was for smaller properties that are genuinely affordable (shared equity or social rent), along with properties that enable older people to downsize.
-The same needs are reflected in the residents' questionnaire.
-These needs are likely to be exacerbated by the time the Draft Neighbourhood Plan is consulted on, given nationally rising inflation and interest rates. - 7.21 The Parish Council believes each community should identify and provide for its own housing need.
+The same needs are reflected in the residents' guestionnaire. - 7.21 The Parish Council believes each community should identify and provide for its own housing need.
 The currently-predominant 'top down', market-led approach tends to produce large developments, led by large commercial house builders, often on greenfield land.
 These are more likely to produce a general mix of housing, rather than one that is specifically related to the needs of the neighbourhood.
 By contrast, the Parish Council would like to encourage new housing to be targeted at the existing community of Broomfield and its needs. - 7.22 The current pressure on all communities in the South-East to accommodate more housing is likely to continue in the future.
 For example, the initial Issues and Options stage of the Local Plan Review indicates significant increases in housing requirement, compared to the Adopted Local Plan.
 The following paragraphs are set against this background.
 They recognise that some increase in house-building will be required, but also seek to ensure growth meets the specific needs of Broomfield people, not just top-down housing targets or developer opportunities.